stevegrubb/fapolicyd-extras/performance/README.md

 You can modify that any way you like.
 What this does is launch the perf command in the record mode and collecting a dwarf style call graph.
 It does not want any child processes and points to the test driver's pid.
 It runs in the background so that the test can proceed.

 After collection, you can process the captured data any way you want.
 In the example above, it runs the interactive perf report.
 You can also take the data and turn it into a flame-graph.
 You can get the code needed below from here: https://github.com/brendangregg/FlameGraph.
 Put the scripts in a directory in your path.
-Then run this:
+Then run this (assuming your user name is "build"):

 ```
 chown build perf.data